 Students who plan to take the AP courses in the 11th and 12th grades should take this course.
 In addition to the regular 9th grade curriculum, a strong emphasis is placed on reading and analyzing full works beyond the text excerpts.
 An introduction to the analytical writing skills required of AP students is also provided.
-Teacher recommendation and a placement test are required.
+Teacher recommendation is required.